 Laura has been working as a Lecturer in the College, and has taught graduate and undergraduate courses in architecture and urban design.
 She also brings experience working as an Architectural and Urban Designer at PORT Urbanism, a design consultancy based in Chicago, where she worked on the design and administration of numerous public realm projects, involving multiple community groups and stakeholders.
 Prior to that, she also worked on several large-scale projects at Skidmore, Owings & Merrill (SOM) and Benoy in London, DP Architects in Singapore, and Snøhetta in San Francisco.
 Laura holds a Bachelor of Arts (Hons) in Architecture from the University of Sheffield, and a Master of Architecture (with High Distinction) from the University of Michigan.

 Office: 2150 | 734-764-1315

-As the Executive Assistant to the Dean, Ann works with the dean, academic administrators, and faculty on issues related to administration, faculty governance, academic human resources, and organizational strategy and planning.
+As the Chief of Staff, Ann works with the dean, leadership team, and faculty on issues related to administration, faculty governance, human resources, and organizational strategy and planning.
 With almost 20 years of experience at the University of Michigan, Ann has worked in a variety of positions including event planning (Rackham Graduate School), alumni outreach and engagement (Alumni Association), non-degree and degree program management (Ross School of Business), and faculty affairs (School of Nursing).
 She received her Bachelor of Arts in English Language and Literature and is currently pursuing her Master of Higher Education Administration, both at the University of Michigan.

 Laura J. Brown